 Drinking water is available in every site, at the OA shelter in Base Camp, and at the Gregson Center at the front of the Reservation.
 Units are encouraged to bring 2 to 5 gallon containers for transporting water.
 Primary bathroom facilities are latrines inside of each campsite and limited use "enclosed" toilet facilities are available (both male and female) at the front of the Reservation in the Gregson Center, and at the Burton Center.
-Shower and toilet facilities are also available at the Westside shower house adjacent to Site 9.
+Shower and toilet facilities are also available at the Westside shower house adjacent to Site 9 and also at the Aquatics Center.